Fifth Bašta fest

 Special mention for cinematography: Thomas Schira for the film „After dawn“ (dir.
 Nicolas Graux, Belgium)

-jury’s explanation: Special mention goes to Thomas Schira for his work in „After Dawn“, for his outstanding sensibility in displaying human body, impressive composition and work with light.
+jury’s explanation: Special mention goes to Thomas Schira for his work in „After Dawn“, for his outstanding sensibility in displaying the human body, impressive composition and work with light.

 Youth Jury Award (Best Film): “Life lasts three days” (dir.
 Katarina Koljević, Srbija)